 Tenancy Law Changes

-From 24 August 2017 there are some significant changes to the Residential Tenancies Act that will have an impact on many tenants.
-Changes relate to:
+2017 – From 24 August 2017 there were some significant changes to the Residential Tenancies Act that have had an impact on many tenants.
+Changes related to:

-– energy efficiency ratings – smoke alarms – posting clauses – break lease fees – final inspections and condition reports – bond return processes – abandonment and uncollected goods – ending a tenancy when there is violence
+– energy efficiency ratings – smoke alarms – posting clauses – break lease fees – final inspections and condition reports – bond return processes – abandonment and uncollected goods – ending a tenancy when there is violence.
+Our fact sheets and information have been updated to incorporate the changes.
+For an overview of them RTA Changes Overview

 IMPORTANT NOTE:Tenants’ Union ACT publishes this website as a free service to the public.